 You may want to consider how you are going to actually make use of the pool.
 Do you just simply want to use it as a pain killer during labor?
 Or do you actually want to give birth in the water as well?
 It could be useful to talk it through with your midwife first, though there is no wrong answer, and both uses are perfectly adequate.

 There are still debates going on around the world as to when the best time to enter the birthing pool mat be.
 If you’re having a home birth, you can get in the pool when you want to.
 Early contractions can last a while, and they can really be a strain on your back as well.

 The warm water will ease your achy back, and help you to loosen up.
 It will also help you prepare and save your energy for the big push too.
 If your contractions slow, then feel free to come and go from the pool as you please.

-Talk about your wishes with everyone involved before your labour starts, such as who you want in the room, or the birthing pool, with you when labour starts.
+Talk about your wishes with everyone involved before your labor starts, such as who you want in the room, or the birthing pool, with you when labor starts.
 Even if your partner does not get into the pool, just having a special person close by to support you will be greatly comforting.

 You may find a blow up or waterproof pillow helpful for resting on as well for your arms.
 Floats may also be handy for supporting you.

 You can also try these positions to see which is most comfortable for you too:

 - Squatting, grasping both sides of the birthing pool.